Power in Partnership

 - What organisational and system changes will make it possible?

-Sheree Limbrick, CEO, Health Justice Australia, and Lottie Turner, Deputy CEO/Director of Knowledge and Capability, Health Justice Australia, will host the session.
-They’ll be joined by Dr. John Chan, Managing Director of Infinite Potential and an internationally recognised expert on workplace wellbeing, burnout, and the future of work.
+Lottie Turner, Acting CEO, Health Justice Australia, will host this session.
+She will be joined by Dr. John Chan, Managing Director of Infinite Potential, an internationally recognised expert on workplace wellbeing, burnout, and the future of work.

 Participants will leave with their “3×3 gold” – three new connections, three practical takeaways they can apply now, and three things they’re ready to unlearn.